Judge stops meandering trial argument from man accused of trying to kill Trump

 Trump himself faced two assassination attempts during his 2024 presidential campaign that sent him back to the White House.

-A Secret Service agent spotted Routh and the rifle poking through a fence and opened fire, prompting Routh to flee without firing a shot, according to court documents.
-He was arrested the same afternoon after being stopped by police on a Florida highway.

-Shipley alleged Routh planned for weeks to kill Trump, traveling from his home in Hawaii to his native North Carolina and eventually to West Palm Beach in a family car with six cell phones and stolen license plates.
+Shipley alleged Routh planned for weeks to kill Trump, travelling from his home in Hawaii to his native North Carolina and eventually to West Palm Beach in a family car with six cellphones and stolen license plates.
 He stayed at a truck stop for about a month, tracking Trump's movements and visiting the golf course about 17 times, Shipley told the jury.

 The incident came about two months after Trump was wounded in the ear following a shooting at a campaign rally in Pennsylvania last July.
 That gunman was shot dead at the scene.